Looney Tunes Galactic Sports: Reception

-Looney Tunes Galactic Sports failed to reach the minimum four reviews required by review aggregator Metacritic to generate a weighted numeric average score.
-Publications that did cover the title generally welcomed the kid-friendly atmosphere but were critical to the game's lack of long-lasting appeal and the sub-par quality of some of the games.
+Publications generally welcomed the kid-friendly atmosphere but were critical to the game's lack of long-lasting appeal and the sub-par quality of some of the games.

 In a 6.5/10 review for the Spanish publication El Español's video game blog Vandal, Sara Borondo wrote that some games were enjoyable and praised the game's ability to capture the style and humor of the original cartoons, but criticized the long load times and some technical issues with respect to framerate drops.
 Digitally Downloaded commented that while some sports were fun, 'in the context of a game that was released to retail, even the better half of these games struggle to demonstrate their value...[the] game really isn't going to be remembered as the finest project Sony backed on its PlayStation Vita platform.'
 Ultimaley, they scored the game 2.5/5.

-The game has received little attention since its release, partly attributed to the commercial failure of the Vita, lack of official release in North America and a nearly nonexistent marketing campaign prior to the title's launch.
 In May 2022, The Gamer placed Galactic Sports at #1 on its list of Looney Tunes games people probably did not know existed.